LeviM-0323/LeviM-0323/README.md

 ## About Me

-💬 My personal interests include playing guitar (and all forms of music), programming, space,
+💬 My personal interests include playing guitar (and all forms of music), programming, space, and video games 🎮

 😄 Pronouns: He/Him